 - Mark Present: Select this option to allow marking of only present status to the employees.

-The manual settings that you have configured are saved successfully and a message suggesting the same appears, as shown in Figure 3.
+The attendance capture rules that you have configured are saved successfully and a message suggesting the same appears.

 File Upload Settings

-The File Upload Settings page allows you to configure the directly upload attendance of all the employees in the system functionality.
+The File Upload Settings page allows direct attendance upload of all employees in the system .
 This functionality is especially useful in situations when you integrate the Empxtrack system with any external attendance marking system such as punch card or biometric machines.
 In that case the data from the external system can be uploaded in the system through this functionality.

 To upload attendance, you need to:

-1. Select File Upload Settings tab, as shown in Figure 4.
+1. Click File Upload Settings as shown in Figure 2.
+File upload settings page appears as shown in Figure 3.

 2. Select the fields that you want to upload in the file from File Format dropdown.
 The available options are: